se21m024/DataScience/Exercise 5/se21m024_Stummer_ex5_comp_exp.md

 <br/>Student: se21m024, Thomas Stummer
 <br/><br/>The source code can be found in the document <b><i>se21m024_Stummer_ex5_comp_exp.ipynb</i></b>.
 <br/><br/>
-Big data set: Covertype<br>
-The data set was provided by Jock A. Blackard and Colorado State University and downloaded from https://archive.ics.uci.edu/ml/datasets/Covertype.
-<br/><br/>
 Small data set: Heart Failure Prediction<br>
 The data set was provided by Davide Chicco, Giuseppe Jurman: Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
 BMC Medical Informatics and Decision Making 20, 16 (2020) (https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5) and downloaded from https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data.
 <br/><br/>
+Big data set: Covertype<br>
+The data set was provided by Jock A. Blackard and Colorado State University and downloaded from https://archive.ics.uci.edu/ml/datasets/Covertype.
+<br/><br/>

-# Algorithms
+# template blabla:

-todo: change all below

-The library <i>Surprise</i> (https://surprise.readthedocs.io/en/stable/index.html) including the example code of its online documentation was used to parameterize and train the algorithms as well as measuring their accuracy reached.<br>
 These three clustering algorithms were chosen based on the assignments requirements:

 - User Based Filtering (k-NN with means)